pensjonatus/flash-fiction/blog/hobo-icon.md

 ---
-title: 'Hobo Icon'
+title: Hobo Icon
 date: '2018-08-03'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 We just bought a house.
 I was in the backyard with my son.
 He thought there were